Ankle Surgery

 • Hammertoes: Straightening of the toe by releasing or adjusting the tendons and ligaments causing the deformity.

-• Fractures: Stabilization of broken bones in the foot or ankle with minimal disruption to surrounding tissues.
+• Fractures: Stabilization of broken bones in the ankle with minimal disruption to surrounding tissues.

 • Achilles tendon injuries: Repair of torn or damaged tendons with minimal incisions to promote quicker healing.